DANser-freelancer/javascript-futures/README.md

 Some handles will be passed to the executor, it depends on the kind of function used as executor:

 - These args are always sent, they can be called anything.
-- You can pass any extra args to the executor like so `new Future(executor, undefined, a, b, c, ...)`.
+- You can pass any extra args to the executor like so `new Future(executor, 0, a, b, c, ...)`.
 - **Regular** executor is wrapped in a `Promise` and you can manually `reject()` or `resolve()` it.
 - **Async** executor implicitly returns a `Promise` so you cannot manually <ins>settle</ins> the async `Promise`.